recheckdev/recheck/ruby/recheck/README.md

 [admin screenshot TK]

-The admin panel handles running your checks continuously in the background.
+The admin panel also handles running your checks continuously in the background.

 Recheck Pro also includes sophisticated strategies to catch issues ASAP while minimizing database load.
 For example, if you add the line `schedule Recheck::Pro::RecentlyUpdated`, it will: